only-cliches/Nano-SQL/website/src/query/create-table.md

 ### Geo Data Type

-Finally, the `geo` data type has some special conditions with its indexing behavior.
+The `geo` data type can be indexed but has some special conditions with its indexing behavior.
 First, the geo data type cannot be indexed if it's an array index type.

 ```typescript
 nSQL().query("create table", {